natesmalley/landyns_lounge/README.md

    meal, example recipes and a grocery list.
 Use `/compare` to obtain dummy pricing data from different providers.

+## Updating pinned dependencies

+Package versions in `requirements.txt` are pinned to guarantee reproducible installs.
+When a dependency such as FastAPI, Uvicorn, Pillow or the test framework needs an update:

+1. Edit `requirements.txt` and change the version numbers as required.
+2. Re-install the dependencies with `pip install -r requirements.txt`.
+3. Run `pytest` to ensure the application still functions correctly.

 This project is licensed under the Apache 2.0 license.